toji/webgpu-gltf-case-study/index.md

         // Always need to at least output something to the position builtin.
         @builtin(position) position : vec4<f32>,

-        // The other locations can be anything you want, as long as it's consitent between the
+        // The other locations can be anything you want, as long as it's consistent between the
         // vertex and fragment shaders.
 Since we're defining both in the same module and using the
         // same structure for the input and output, we get that alignment for free!
         @location(0) normal : vec3<f32>,